-In June 2020, we shared our commitment to becoming an actively anti-racist organization.
+In 2020, we committed to becoming an actively anti-racist organization and shared an update on the work mentioned below.
 Click here to read more.

 On Aug.
 27, 2019, Building Excellent Schools announced that it is sharpening its focus on leadership training to not only build new schools, but also to help existing schools excel and sustain their success over time.
 To mark this shift, the organization will now be known as BES.